cyrusvahidi/jtfs-gpu/README.md

 many thanks to all opens-source contributors of ![Kymatio](https://github.com/kymatio/kymatio) and its dependencies

-This repository is for the paper "Differentiable Time-Frequency Scattering in Kymatio" (accepted to DAFx 2022).
+This repository is for the paper "Differentiable Time-Frequency Scattering on GPU" (accepted to DAFx 2022).

 We assess Time-Frequency Scattering in Kymatio for 3 machine listening research applications: